mkm-cdnz/weird-guys/README.md

 > - **Nodes (Vertices):** The individual entities within the network (e.g., people, websites, genes).
 > - **Edges (Links):** The connections between the nodes, representing relationships (e.g., friendships, hyperlinks, interactions).
 Edges can be **directed** (A links to B) or **undirected** (A and B are related).

-I am still learning to use and understand Gephi and graph visualizations, but I am already asking unanticipated questions based on stories that emerge from the data.
+I am still learning to work with graph visualizations, but I am seeing the potential to find stories that emerge from the data.
 - Keyword size denotes frequency within dataset
 - Green lines connect words that are found in the same ‘Presidential Action’
 - Line thickness denotes frequency that connected words appear together